-Kamahl Santamaria is a news presenter at Al Jazeera and a journalist with nearly 19 years experience in television news across New Zealand, Australia, the Asia-Pacific and the Middle East.
+KAMAHL SANTAMARIA is a Principal Presenter at Al Jazeera English and a journalist with 19 years experience in television news across New Zealand, Australia, the Asia-Pacific and the Middle East.

-He is now the host of newsgrid - Al Jazeera's interactive newshour - which airs live daily at 1500GMT and streams online through YouTube and Facebook Live.
+Kamahl now hosts newsgrid - Al Jazeera's interactive newshour - which airs live daily at 1500GMT and streams online through YouTube and Facebook Live.

-Kamahl has also reported for Al Jazeera from Zimbabwe, South Africa, Germany, Dubai, France, the United States, the Philippines, the World Economic Forum in Davos, and was the channel's electoral "number cruncher" for the U.S. Presidential Elections of 2008, 2012, and 2016.
+He has also reported for Al Jazeera from Zimbabwe, South Africa, Germany, Dubai, France, the United States, the Philippines, the World Economic Forum in Davos, and acted as the electoral "number cruncher" for the U.S. Presidential Elections of 2008, 2012, and 2016.